Sleep Apnea Walnut Creek

 If you suffer from sleep apnea, the tissue in the back of your throat collapses as you sleep and blocks your airway – keeping air from reaching your lungs.
 The lack of oxygen causes you to wake up throughout the night; however, you may not even be aware that you are waking up.
 If left untreated, obstructive sleep apnea can become a great danger to your health.

 This sleeping disorder has affected many of the San Francisco Bay Area patients that visit Pope Dental in Walnut Creek.
-To better serve his patients, Dr. Scott Pope has included sleep apnea treatment in his continuing education.
+To better serve our patients, our dentists have included sleep apnea treatment in their continuing education.
 Learn more about sleep apnea and the treatments we can offer to you.

 - Symptoms of Sleep Apnea